bdswartz/pet-care-marketplace/README.md

 -  Utilizes sequelize for ORM to aid in creating and querying the database.
 -  Uses express as the server.
 -  The site maintains a database of users and requires login so that other users can see who created a post or comment.
--  Session data is stored upon user signing up for tghe site or logging in to the site.
+-  Session data is stored upon user signing up for the site or logging in to the site.
 This customizes user experience based on how they are logged in (owner or pet caregiver).

 ![Top of Landing Page](./landing-ss.jpg)